 Figure 2: Wallpapers with ransom message set by Maze

-Maze Ransomware execution process
+Maze execution process

-The execution process of the Maze ransomware is kind of typical for this type of malware.
+The execution process of Maze is kind of typical for this type of malware.
 After the executable file makes its way into an infected system and runs, the main malicious activity begins.
-After the start of execution, the Ransomware deletes shadow copies.
+After the start of execution, the ransomware deletes shadow copies.
 After it encrypts all targeted files, Maze drops a ransom note on the desktop.
 It also often changes the wallpaper to its own with a ransom text.

-Notably, just like Sodinokibi aka REvil ransomware, this family has a similar infrastructure — websites with "tech support", information about cryptocurrency and ways to buy it, trial decryption and chat.
-Crooks behind the Maze ransomware are also kind of cocky and post on links to the information about their successful attacks on their website.
+Notably, just like Sodinokibi aka REvil ransomware, this family has a similar infrastructure — websites with "tech support", information about cryptocurrency and ways to buy it, trial decryption, and chat.
+Crooks behind the Maze ransomware are also kind of cocky and post links to the information about their successful attacks on their website.

-Maze Ransomware distribution
+Maze ransomware distribution

-Maze Ransomware is distributed using several different ways.
+Maze is distributed using several different ways.
 It has utilized the Spelevo and Fallout exploit kits and one of the vulnerabilities that Maze is targeting is the CVE-2018-15982 vulnerability in Flash Player.
 It is also worth noting that in the case of the Fallout kit, the users were redirected to the exploit from a fake cryptocurrency trading platform.

 Another observed attack vector is via email spam campaigns containing a Microsoft Office document with a malicious macro.

-How to detect Maze ransomware?
+How to detect Maze malware?

 Maze ransomware can be detected by many different activities — sometimes it creates certain files or it can be detected by Suricata network threats.
-The most common is Maze ransom note — not only does it have similarities with notes from other tasks, but it also contains self-defining strings: maze ransomware, mazedecrypt, and maze key.
+The most common is the Maze ransom note — not only does it have similarities with notes from other tasks, but it also contains self-defining strings: maze ransomware, mazedecrypt, and maze key.

 Analysts can take a look at these notes by using ANY.RUN Static Discovering.
 Click on the "Files modification" tab, then find the file with the name such as " DECRYPT-FILES.txt".
 To take a look inside this file just click on it.